vusec/safefetch-ae/README.md

  -  **playground/kernels**: contains a directory for each precompiled kernel coming with the artifact (i.e., exploit-default, safefetch-default, midas-default and whitelist-default).

   The artifact workflow is executed by running rules from the top [Makefile](Makefile)

+  ### Tips on the directory structure of the results after running the artifact

+  After running **E1** you should have:
+  - in the **playground/security** you should have a `baseline` and `safefetch` dir each containing a **results.csv** file which is used to generate the Security evaluation tables in the outputed pdf.

+  After running **E2** you should have:
+  - in `~/.phoronix-test-suite/test-results` you have `baseline` and `safefetch` directories (this is where Phoronix must save the results when the artifact is ran)
+  - in `playgrond\performance\lmbench`, `playgrond\performance\osbench` and `playgrond\performance\phoronix` directories you have a `baseline` and a `safefetch` sub-directory.
+For each of these sub-directories there should be a **results.csv** file inside.

+   After running **E3** you should have:
+  - in `~/.phoronix-test-suite/test-results` you have a `midas` directory
+  - in `playgrond\performance\lmbench`, `playgrond\performance\osbench` and `playgrond\performance\phoronix` directories you have a `midas` sub-directory.
+This sub-dir should contain a **results.csv** file inside.

+  The '.csv' files are generated when running the `make all-paper` command or `make result` sub-command (which generates CSV files out of raw results) after each artifact workflow (i.e., E1, E2 and E3).

+  ### Prerequisites

+  #### Running the setup script

+  Our **Phoronix** evaluation pipeline expects a specific directory structure for the outputed evaluation file (i.e., they must be outputed in the **~/.phoronix-test-suite** hidden sub-directory).
+  This requires that, when setting up the artifact, the `make setup` command must be run using a normal user (the `whoami` command should not print `root`).
+  If the setup is ran as root user or with root priviledges (i.e., using `sudo`) Phoronix will be configured to use a different base directory than **~/.phoronix-test-suite** (i.e., **/var/lib/phoronix-test-suite** base dir) which will conflict with our result preprocessing scripts.

+  The normal user must however have root priviledges (i.e., must be in sudoers) but whenever the artifact requires root priviledges our scripts are configured to use the `sudo` command.
+So never manually append `sudo` when running the artifact as our scripts already do this when necessary.

+  #### Hardware dependencies

+  The precompiled kernel images used to reproduce the main results in the paper should be loaded on a real machine for accurate performance tests.
+  The host machine requires around 40 GiB free disk space, and at least 8GiB of memory.
+  Our **SafeFetch** prototype supports machines with 64-bit x86 processors, and the results in the paper were obtained on a Intel i7-6700 machine (using 32 GiB of RAM).
+  An SSD is prefered for storage as it leads to faster compilation should you need to re-compile the workflow kernels.
+  Moreover, for filesystem benchmarks (e.g., ran during LMBench bandwidth tests) an SSD assures that the storage speed does not become the bottleneck for the experiments.

+  #### Software dependencies

+  Running the SafeFetch images requires a guest operating system which supports GRUB 2.0 (or newer), as the artifact scripts use GRUB utilities to load the precompiled kernels (that have the **-default** suffix) on the host machine (check whether the **grub-mkconfig** and **update-grub2** are available on the machine).
+  The images were tested on a machine running **Ubuntu 22.04** with a host Linux kernel version **5.15.0-100-generic**.
+  The precompiled kernels use the default **X86_64** Linux build, **x86_64_defconfig**.
+   In some scenarios the kernels might not run on the host machine (e.g., the host machine is equipped with hardware which require drivers beyong the Linux default build).
+   In these cases, you must compile the kernels locally on the machine, using the host kernel local config.
+   The artifact provides scripts to automatically compile **SafeFetch** kernels on the host machine.
+   The kernels compiled locally on the machine (which are included in sub-dirs that have a **-local** suffix) will be included alongside default kernels (i.e., those with a **-default** sub-dir suffix) in the **playground/kernels** directory.
+   For local compilation, the host machine ideally runs gcc **v8.4** (or newer) and binutils **v2.30** (or newer).
+   The process of compiling kernels on the local machine is detailed in later sections of this artifact.

+   #### Resources needed to reproduce claims

+   The artifact reproduces 1 security related claim (E1) and 2 performance related claims (E2 and E3).
+   Check the artifact appendix for detailed information regarding claims.
+   The minimal resources needed to reproduce each claim are:
+   - E1: 1 human minutes + 40 compute minutes
+   - E2: 1 human minutes + 7 compute hours + 5GB of disk space
+   - E3: 1 human minutes + 3.5 compute hours + 5GB of disk space

+  #### Hardware dependencies

   ### SafeFetch and static keys